New Artificial Turf Smell and First Cleaning: What to Expect and When to Act

 Does It Matter If You Have Pets or Children?

 Yes, significantly.
 Homes with pets or young children should schedule their first professional cleaning at 30 days or sooner, not 60.
-Pets urinate directly into the infill layer, and children's contact with the surface means any bacteria present pose a direct health risk.
+Pets urinate directly into the infill layer, and children's close contact with the surface means any bacteria present pose a direct exposure risk.

 Pet urine is the single fastest driver of turf odor development.
 Ammonia from urine bonds to infill granules within 48 to 72 hours of initial deposit.
-Without a bio-enzymatic treatment that breaks down the urea molecule, not just masks it, that odor becomes permanent over time.
+Without a bio-enzymatic treatment that breaks down the urea molecule rather than just masking it, that odor becomes permanently embedded over time.

-💡 Pro Tip: If you have a dog that uses the turf regularly, treat high-traffic pet zones with TurFresh's BioS+ enzyme spray between professional visits.
+📌 If you have a dog that uses the turf regularly, treat high-traffic pet zones with TurFresh BioS+ enzyme spray between professional visits.
 This slows bacterial growth and keeps odor manageable between service appointments.

 Does Seasonal Timing or Weather Affect the First Cleaning?

-Weather and season do affect the urgency of first cleaning, but they do not eliminate the need for it.
-Heat accelerates bacterial growth, turf installed in summer should be cleaned closer to the 30-day mark.
+Weather and season affect the urgency of first cleaning without eliminating the need for it.
+Heat accelerates bacterial growth, so turf installed in summer should be cleaned closer to the 30-day mark.
 Cool or wet weather slows microbial activity but increases the risk of mold and algae in the infill layer.

-➡️ Spring/fall installs: First cleaning at 45 to 60 days is acceptable.
+Spring and fall installs: first cleaning at 45 to 60 days is acceptable.
 Moderate temperatures slow bacteria growth.

-➡️ Winter installs: First cleaning at 60 days, or immediately following first heavy use period after spring thaw.
+Winter installs: first cleaning at 60 days, or immediately following the first heavy use period after spring thaw.

 What Does a First Professional Turf Cleaning Actually Include?